macropin/docker-strider/README.md

 ## Environment variables

-These are the base Strider ones
+These are the base Strider variables:
 ```
 SERVER_NAME - Required; Address at which server will be accessible on the Internet.
 E.g. https://strider.example.com (note: no trailing slash)
 HOST - Host where strider listens, optional (defaults to 0.0.0.0).